MrAhile/K8s-CKA/2-Workloads/daemonset.md

 k apply -f spec.yaml
 ```

-Listing the Pods, we can see there is no Pod on the master:
+Listing the Pods, we can see there is no Pod on the controlplane node:

 ```
 k get po -o wide